rossta/rossta.github.com/source/blog/2014-02-01-automatic-backups-to-amazon-s3-are-easy.md

 ---
 title: Automatic Backups to Amazon S3 are Easy
-alt_title: Push important files to the cloud with s3cmd and cron
+summary: Push important files to the cloud with s3cmd and cron
-author: rossta
+author: Ross Kaffenberger
 published: true
 tags:
   - Code